 The islands are popular tourist resorts all year around, and get particular busy with every kind of holiday-maker during the summer months, from quiet families to festive youngster.
 If you travel between August and October, you’ll find the seas are particularly warm and pleasant, while the climate is ideal for sailing any time from March onwards.

 The Euro is the region’s accepted currency, and the local language is Spanish.

-How to charter a yacht in the Balearic Islands
+How to charter a yacht in Mallorca and the Balearic Islands

 You can access any of the Balearic Islands by sea or air, and we highly recommend exploring the islands by yacht, so you can take things at your own pace and fully appreciate everything that each has to offer.